East Africa trading on the Indian Ocean

 In 1320 AD or so, the African ruler of the port of Kilwa (in modern Tanzania), al Hasan ibn Suleiman, built himself a great stone palace out of cut coral.
 The great North African traveller and writer ibn Battuta visited al Hasan there.
-By 1500 AD, however, Europeans from Portugal had begun to take over the East African ports, which gradually pushed out Islamic and Indian influence.

 East Africa by Cynthia L. Jenson-Elliott (2002)

 City-States of the Swahili Coast (First Book) by Thomas H. Wilson (1998)